andrew/ultimate-awesome/README.md

 - [awesome_ai_resources](https://github.com/maverickg59/awesome_ai_resources) - A curated list of resources tailored towards AI Engineers.
 - [awesome-resources](https://github.com/meal/awesome-resources) - A curated list of resources I find useful and use in both my professional career as well as for hobbies. .
 - [awesome-rag](https://github.com/MIBlue119/awesome-rag) - Some collections about Retrieval Augmented Generation resources.
+- [awesome-codex-cli](https://github.com/milisp/awesome-codex-cli) - A curated list of awesome resources, tools, and tutorials for OpenAI Codex CLI.
 - [awesome-dev-reources-bangla](https://github.com/m-nobinur/awesome-dev-reources-bangla) - বাছাইকৃত বাংলা ডেভেলপমেন্ট রিসোর্সসমূহ (A curated list of awesome development resources in Bengali) .
 - [awesome-tech-resources](https://github.com/Moha-01/awesome-tech-resources) - Curated list of my favorite tech products, insightful IT learning resources, and more.
 Open for contributions and perfect for those venturing into the tech world or seeking the next great tool for their toolbox.
 Let's explore the landscape of technology together!.
 - [awesome](https://github.com/moyu-x/awesome) - 书单、工具及电影推荐.